headline-design/pipeline-ui/README.md

 - Add Verified ASA's and index numbers as a component
 - Updated rollup to latest version
 - Enabled Demo app and updated to reflect changes to parent library

+### 0.2.4

+- Fixed AlgorAddress and Blockie components (formerly would not re-render on state change of props)
+- Added Pipeline Algorand Connector as component Pipeline
+- Added AlgoFetch component
+- Added PipelineShell component
+- Updated Demo app to reflect changes to parent library

 ## License